 All classes of Full-Term Elective courses shall be conducted in-person on campus and an instructor teaching a full-term elective course shall have to be on campus for the classes.
 Ordinarily, there will not be any online lectures.

 Yes, we pay an honorarium to the visiting faculty.
-The University will reimburse one-time domestic economy-class airfare, to-and-fro from Bengaluru for the faculty.
-In case a course is co-taught, then flight tickets of only one faculty member will be reimbursed.
+The University will reimburse economy-class airfare, to-and-fro from Bengaluru for the faculty.

-The course requires 40 hours of classroom engagement, and from our experience, preparing for class, informal interaction outside class, oral examinations and evaluations takes approximately 40-50 hours on top of this.
+The course requires 4 hours of classroom engagement and 2 office hours for discussion with students every week.
+From our experience, preparing for class, office hours, oral examinations and evaluations takes approximately 40-50 hours on top of this.
 This time can vary a fair bit depending on your prior experience, pedagogical methods and evaluation methods.
 You will have flexibility in scheduling your interactions over the course of the trimester.
 If your proposal includes fieldwork, this number may increase.
-Please budget in time for your commute to campus too.
-Lastly, some new teachers have found that they have underestimated the time it takes to check answer sheets and essays/response papers.
+Do budget in time for your commute to campus, too.
+Lastly, some new teachers have found that they have underestimated the time it takes to check answer sheets and essays/ response papers.

-The University seeks to introduce students to law and its intersection with other disciplines – literature, philosophy, economics, sociology, political science, and history, among others.
-Therefore, based on relevance and potential student-interest, the Academic Review Committee (ARC) does approve inter-disciplinary elective courses beyond the field of law.
-For example, the ARC has approved in the past courses as diverse as ‘Political Ideas in the Twentieth Century’ and ‘Culture, Ecology and Politics’ to ‘City Making: Negotiating Built Environments’, ‘Violence and Non-Violence’ and ‘An Introduction to the Political Thought of Shri Aurobindo’.
+Electives are offered to students of not just our law programmes: B.A.
+LL.B.
+(Hons), LLB (Hons), LLM but also to students of our other programmes: B.A.
+(Hons) and MPP.
+The University offers electives in a range of disciplines – literature, philosophy, economics, sociology, political science, and history, among others.
+Therefore, based on relevance and potential student-interest, the Academic Review Committee (ARC) approves inter-disciplinary elective courses beyond the field of law.
+For example, the ARC has approved courses as diverse as ‘Political Ideas in the Twentieth Century’ and ‘Culture, Ecology and Politics’ to ‘City Making: Negotiating Built Environments’, ‘Violence and Non-Violence’ and ‘An Introduction to the Political Thought of Shri Aurobindo’.

 CLASSES

-The class for an elective course would comprise 10-30 students from the 3rd, 4th and 5th years of the 5-year-BA LLB (Hons) programme, 2nd and 3rd year students of the 3-year-LL.B (Hons.) programme and from the one-year LLM programme.
-Selected courses are cross-listed for the Master’s Programme in Public Policy (MPP), in which case the class will also include MPP students.
+The class for an elective course would comprise 15-35 students from the 3rd, 4th and 5th years of the 5-year-BA LLB (Hons) programme, 2nd year students of the 3-year-LL.B (Hons.) programme and from the one-year LLM programme.
+Selected courses are cross-listed for the BA (Hons) and Master’s Programme in Public Policy (MPP), in which case the class will also include MPP students.

-Owing to the smaller class size and specialist nature, elective courses typically are offered to the senior BA LLB (Hons), LLB (Hons), and LLM students.
-On a case-by-case basis, we may find your proposal a good fit with the MPP programme as well.
-In that case, we will reach out to you to confirm if you would like to offer the course to students of the Master’s Programme in Public Policy as part of the same class.
+Based on the domain and the course design, certain courses may be specifically listed for the MPP Programme.
+You may indicate this in the form for submitting your proposal.
+Where the Academic Review Committee finds your proposal a good fit with the MPP programme, we will reach out to you to confirm if the course can be cross-listed for the students of the Master’s Programme in Public Policy as part of the same class.

 SCHEDULES, CO-TEACHING & GUEST LECTURES

 A majority of our visiting faculty teach in conjunction with their full-time work commitments, whether court-based practice or otherwise.
-Classes are held between 9 am and 7 pm on weekdays.
-Our morning and evening class slots typically allow faculty to fit in other commitments.
+Classes are held between 9 AM and 7 PM on weekdays.
+Elective courses are usually scheduled between 2 PM and 7 PM.
+Our evening class slots typically allow faculty to fit in other commitments.
+For some courses, on a special basis, classes may be scheduled on Saturday.

 Yes, we welcome you to invite relevant guest lecturers for your course.
 In the weekly sessions plan, please indicate which classes are proposed to be guest lectures.
 Not more than 10% of the classes should be taught through guest lecturers.